tarungarg546/HackerEarth-node/README.md

 Using HackerEarth API you can compile and run your code using their [codeTable](https://code.hackerEarth.com)

 <h2>PreRequisite</h2>
+ - Make sure you are using latest version of nodeJS.

-You have to obtain your client secret key from [HackerEarth Here](http://www.hackerearth.com/api/register/) and voila you are done!
+ - You have to obtain your client secret key from [HackerEarth Here](http://www.hackerearth.com/api/register/) and voila you are done!

 <h2>Install</h2>